Mon 18 Nov 2024 09:30-16:30

 Closing remarks and close of day

-Delivered in co-ordination with team members from the East Kent Hospitals University NHS Foundation Trust, Clare Fuller shares her expertise in ReSPECT planning and has been previously described as ‘a natural teacher, the entire time I was hanging onto her every word’ and ‘very knowledgeable and respectful’.
-Your speaker line-up:
+Delivered in co-ordination with team members from the East Kent Hospitals University NHS Foundation Trust, Clare Fuller shared her expertise in ReSPECT planning and has been previously described as ‘a natural teacher, the entire time I was hanging onto her every word’ and ‘very knowledgeable and respectful’.
+The full speaker line-up included:

 Job Title: